CLICK HERE FOR INDEX PAGE

 The load is the scientific name for the weight.
 The effort is quite simply the amount of effort used to push down on the rod in order to move the weight.

 We use levers in every day life.
 Bicycle brakes work due to the fact that they are based on a lever.
-The diagram opposite shows the fulcrum and the effort.
+The diagram below shows the fulcrum and the effort.

 Another good example of a lever is a simple door handle or a wheel barrow.